 - 3 Russet potatoes medium-sized

-- 250 grams mozzarella cheese cut into finger-sized2 pieces 1.5 inches long
+- 250 grams mozzarella cheese cut into finger-sized pieces about 2 inches long

 - 2 tablespoons grated parmesan cheese